Reporting Child Abuse - California

 Links to the specific sections summarized above, including definitions, in an unofficial version of the Code online, are available as follows:

-Below is a link to and a web address for a PDF of the child abuse reporting hotlines for all counties:
+Below are a link to and a web address for a PDF of the child abuse reporting hotlines for all counties:

 Below are links provided by the Department of Social Services regarding reporting child abuse: